nguyer/global-forum-2022-firefly-workshop/README.md

  > **NOTE**: For Windows users, we recommend that you use [Windows Subsystem for Linux 2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/).
 Binaries provided for Linux will work in this environment.

 ## [Part I](./docs/part_i.md)
-Setting everything up and using an existing ERC-721 contract.
+Setting everything up and minting your first NFT using Hyperledger FireFly

 ## [Part II](./docs/part_ii.md)
-Deploying and using a custom ERC-721 contract.
+Launching your own custom ERC-721 token using Hyperledger FireFly